 • Working Load Limits were determined to be the safe amount of allowance between safe to use and could potentially break by using numerous different scenario testing by the Department of Transportation (DOT).

 • Working Load Limits are different for every strap, so it’s an important reminder to make sure to always double-check your working load limit tag to make sure the strap that you are using to secure cargo is rated to secure the weight of the cargo you are transporting.
 You can often find a wide variety of different working load limits between Ratchet Straps, Cam Buckle Straps, and E Track straps depending on the assembly working load limit of each.

 Some Helpful Truck Strap Tips

-• The number one tip you can follow when you are using the working load limit to keep safe is to never exceed the working load limits recommended weight.
-It is much cheaper to buy a correctly rated tie down strap to keep your cargo secured, instead of filing costly insurance claims, lost customer relationships, and costly fines.
+• The number one tip you can follow when you are using the working load limit to keep safe is to never exceed the working load limit recommended weight.
+It is much cheaper to buy a correctly rated tie-down strap to keep your cargo secured, instead of filing costly insurance claims, lost customer relationships, and costly fines.
 Working Load Limits (WLL) can also be known around the industry as weight capacity.
-An example of a Working Load Limit is a load that requires the capacity of 2,000 pounds.
+An example of a Working Load Limit is a load that requires a capacity of 2,000 pounds.
 You will want to use at least 2,000 working load limit in straps used in pairs to cover this load.
-However, you will want to allow for some wiggle room in case of a strap to fail or somehow comes untied the cargo does not fall off.
+However, you will want to allow for some wiggle room in case of a strap fails or somehow comes untied the cargo does not fall off.
 So a good rule of thumb is to go at least 500 pounds or 1,000 pounds over the working load limit of the cargo you are securing.

 • The most common types of Truck Straps by far are Winch Straps, Ratchet Straps, and E Track Straps.
 However, endless straps have become one of the most popular straps for truckers as you can fasten cargo to itself to save space or keep cargo secured on a pallet in the back of a tractor-trailer.